learn-co-curriculum/phase-0-quick-tour-of-the-web/README.md

 ## Conclusion

-In conclusion we've talk about the history of the word internet and how it interlinks computers fulfilling _client_ and _server_ roles.
+In conclusion, we've talk about the history of the word _internet_ and how it interlinks computers fulfilling _client_ and _server_ roles.
 We've identified that _client_ machines use web browsers to make _requests_ of the _server_, according to the HTTP standard, and _server_ return HTML data, stored on their hard drives in files _back_ to the requesting _client_.
-The _client_ machine, running browser software then convents that raw HTML data into a _rendered_ format which is what you experience as a web page.
+The _client_ machine, running browser software, then converts that raw HTML data into a _rendered_ format which is what you experience as a web page.

-As a summarizing video, we've provided the following video of our dean, Avi Flombaum, will giving  a short introduction to the web.
+As a summarizing video, we've provided the following video of our dean, Avi Flombaum, giving a short introduction to the web.
 If you are only interested in building web pages, you can stop at 3:48; if you are studying a web programming technology e.g. Ruby, please watch the entire video.